 Alternative Measures Programs

 Alternative measures programs are managed by a community corrections (probation) office.
-If the Crown counsel agrees to recommend you for alternative measures and the community corrections (probation) office accepts you for this option, you have you have to take agreed-upon steps to repair the harm done.
+If the Crown counsel agrees to recommend you for alternative measures and the community corrections (probation) office accepts you for this option, you have to take agreed-upon steps to repair the harm done.

 Alternative measures may include: